TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ## Token Registration

-* Register the issued token information to the Toast Cloud server.
+* Register the issued token information to the NHN Cloud server.
 At this time,  pass whether or not to agree to receive the push (ToastPushAgreement) as a parameter.
 * If this is the initial execution, request the user for permission to allow notifications.
 If the permission to allow notifications is not acquired, token registration fails.
 * If a user ID is not set at the time of initial token registration, it is registered using the device identifier.